ninalamo/node-mssql-api/ReadMe.md

 ## Conclusion

-This README provides a comprehensive guide to setting up the database, running migrations and seeds, and using Docker CLI commands to run the setup.
+This README provides a comprehensive guide to setting up the database, creating tables, seeding data, and using Docker CLI commands to run the setup.
 If you encounter any issues, feel free to ask for help!

 Happy coding! 😊
 ```

-This should cover everything you need for setting up the database, running migrations and seeds, and using Docker CLI commands.
-Let me know if you need any more details or have other questions! 😊
+This README provides instructions for manually creating tables and seeding data without using Knex or migrations.
+If you have any further questions or need additional modifications, feel free to ask! 😊